ffnord/ffnord-puppet-gateway/docs/scripts/ffnord-common.rst

 Common Repository Handling
 ==========================

-The ``ffnord-puppet-gateway`` module applicate some git repoistories to retrieve metadata, peering pubkeys et cetera.
-Handling those repositories boil down to pulling changes and regenerate configuration or reload services on the change case.
-We have abstracted those mechanics to a template script which is possitioned in ``/usr/local/include/ffnord-update.common``.
+The ``ffnord-puppet-gateway`` module applicates some git repositories to retrieve metadata, peering pubkeys et cetera.
+Handling those repositories boil down to pulling changes and regenerate configuration or reload services in case something changed.
+We have abstracted those mechanics into a template script placed in ``/usr/local/include/ffnord-update.common``.

 ::

-  Usage: script-name [pull|reload|help]
+  Usage: /usr/local/include/ffnord-update.common [pull|reload|help]